EricaKoy/EricaKoy.github.io/index.md

 [Philippe Chlenski](https://chlenski.com/)

-Computer Science PhD student in the Pe'er lab at Columbia University
+Computer Science PhD candidate in the Pe'er lab at Columbia University

 Research Interests: Machine learning, Metagenomics

 ## About My Project

-A description of your research project and goals (as outlined by you and your advisor at the beginning of your project).

 Hyperbolic geometry captures hierarchically structured data efficiently and has numerous applications in classifying real-world data.
 However, hyperbolic classifiers face high computational demands due to Riemannian manifold computations, making them difficult to scale.
-HYPERDT is a novel hyperbolic decision tree algorithm that utilizes inner products to transform Euclidian decision trees into hyperbolic space, eliminating the need for computationally challenging operations [(Chlenski 2024)](https://arxiv.org/abs/2310.13841). **This summer, I classified various datasets using HYPERDT and Euclidian classifiers and determined the types of datasets that each best classifies.**
+HYPERDT is a novel hyperbolic decision tree algorithm that utilizes inner products to transform Euclidian decision trees into hyperbolic space, eliminating the need for computationally challenging operations [(Chlenski 2024)](https://arxiv.org/abs/2310.13841).
+**This summer, I classified various datasets using HYPERDT and competing classifiers and sought to understand under which circumstances HYPERDT is appropriate to use.**

 [My Final Report](files/finalreport.pdf)